 Everybody seems to have their favorite way of making mashed potatoes.
 Some cook them with the peel on, some without.
 Some add a little of the cooking water to the mashed potatoes for extra starch.

 Most people use starchy Russets for mashed potatoes.
 With their high starch and low water content, they're good for baking, for making French fries, and for mashing.
 Here's my secret though—even better than Russets for mashing are Yukon Golds.

-Perfect Mashed Potatoes Recipe
+Perfect Mashed Potatoes

 Always put potatoes in cold water to start, then bring to a boil.
 That way the potatoes cook more evenly.

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- 4 Tbsp (60 ml) heavy cream
+4 tablespoons (60 ml) heavy cream

-- 2 Tbsp (30 g) butter
+2 tablespoons (30 g) butter

-- 1 Tbsp milk (or more)
+1 tablespoon milk (or more)

-- Salt and Pepper
+Salt and pepper

-Turn the heat on to high, and bring the water to a boil.
+Turn the heat to high and bring the water to a boil.
 Reduce the heat to low to maintain a simmer, and cover.
-Cook for 15 to 20 minutes, or until you can easily poke through them with a fork.
+Cook for 15 to 20 minutes, or until you can easily poke through the potatoes with a fork.

-2 While the potatoes are cooking, melt the butter and warm the cream.
+While the potatoes are cooking, melt the butter and warm the cream.
 You can heat them together in a pan on the stove or in the microwave.

 When the potatoes are done, drain the water and place the steaming hot potatoes into a large bowl.
 Pour the heated cream and melted butter over the potatoes.

 Add salt and pepper to taste.